tmodoux/table-football/backend/README.md

 By default, it will run on port 4000, you can change this in the [.env file](./.env).

+You can explore the API documentation as well as a sandbox environment by opening the following URL in your browser: http://localhost:4000

 ## Other commands

 - Run tests: `npm test`